Downlink/test/Readme.md

 There are two ways we can access the data from the remote device from a client application.

 The first is to create a local device object with access to remote device 100.
-This method is convenient if we need only to access one remote device/server.
-We need to provide only once the client id of the device/server we want to access.
+This method is convenient if we need only to access one remote device server.
+We only need to provide once the client id of the device server we want to access.
 ```js
 const m2m = require('m2m');